-The Catholic Church was extremely wealthy.
+The Catholic Church in Medieval times was extremely wealthy.
 Monetary donations were given by many levels of society, most commonly in the form of a tithe, a tax which normally saw people give roughly 10% of their earnings to the Church.

 The Church placed value on beautiful material possessions, believing art and beauty was for the glory of God.
 Churches were constructed by fine craftsmen and filled with precious objects to reflect the Church’s high status within society.